pmeran/neuriteX/README.md

 # neuriteX
-A collection of functions to evaluate the integrity of neuronal processes (neurites) in microscopy images
+A collection of functions to evaluate the integrity of nerve cell processes (neurites) in microscopy images

 ## Description
 For neurons modified with a fluorescent cytoplasmic marker, a score is computed that reflects the integrity of all neurites (axons and dendrites).
 The code is primarily intended for research labs in academia and industry that study neurodegeneration.
 The codebase is written in Python (version 3.6.7, 3.7.9) and R (version 4.4.1) and has been tested in Windows 10.